Cherbourg raid: Aftermath

-News of the expedition boosted morale in Britain.
-The newspapers observed that it was the first successful landing of any significant size since the Hundred Years War.
-The scheme had been a favourite project of William Pitt and he was insistent that further raids be launched on the French coast.
-In September 1758, Bligh tried to capture St Malo, but the weather allowed him to land only part of his force, who were quickly confronted by a superior French force.
-Bligh tried to withdraw to his ships, which he eventually did, after suffering heavy casualties at the Battle of Saint Cast.
-This brought an end to the policy of "descents", as the British committed more troops to fight in Germany rather than risk another failed raid.

-Despite this, the raids had been a success as they had weakened French morale and convinced them that even parts of Metropolitan France were vulnerable to British naval power.
-In response, France planned a major invasion of Britain, designed to knock them out of the war, but it had to be abandoned owing to naval defeats.
+News of the expedition boosted morale in Britain, and the captured cannon were paraded in London; newspapers observed that it was the first successful landing of any significant size since the Hundred Years' War.
+The scheme had been a favourite project of William Pitt, who pressed for further raids.
+In September 1758 Bligh attempted St Malo, but the weather allowed him to land only part of his force, which was quickly confronted by superior French numbers; withdrawing to his ships, he suffered heavy losses at the Battle of Saint Cast.
+This brought an end to the policy of "descents", as the British committed more troops to Germany rather than risk another failure.
+Despite the reverse at Saint-Cast, the raids had weakened French morale and shown that even parts of Metropolitan France were vulnerable to British naval power; in response France planned a major invasion of Britain, which had to be abandoned after French naval defeats.